Who Can Apostille a Document in the USA: Key Entities Involved

 - County Clerk’s Office: In some states, documents that require an apostille must first be notarized by a notary public.
 The notarized document may need to be authenticated by the County Clerk’s office before it can be apostilled.
 This step is crucial for ensuring the credibility of the document.

 - Notary Public: Notaries play an important role in the process.
-They verify the identity of individuals signing documents and ensure that signatures are authentic.
+They verify the identity of individuals signing documents and make sure that signatures are authentic.
 If your document needs a notarization prior to getting an apostille, you must find a licensed notary in your area.

 To get your document apostilled, follow these steps: